Salvo-Dippolito/Research_Track_Final_Assignment/README.md

 ```
 sudo apt-get install ros-<your_ros_distribution>-teleop-twist-keyboard
 ```
-5)Once all packages have been installed, run this from the workspace directory:
+5) Once all packages have been installed, run this from the workspace directory:

 ```
 catkin_make